pregnault/samplelim/README.md

 developped by Karline SOETAERT.
 It has been added to the present package to limit its dependency tree.

+This work is part of the NESTORE project partially supported by France Energies Marines and the ANR (Agence National de la Recherche) under the program ‘France 2030’ (ANR-10- IEED-0006-34).

 ## Licensing

 You may redistribute or modify the software under the [GNU Lesser